Back to Living Real Change

-It’s a common set of disorders that can cause an array of troubling symptoms, from significant weight loss or gain, to hyperactivity or sluggishness, to bulging eyes and excessive sweating.
-If you are experiencing unexplained symptoms, you could have a thyroid disorder.
-According to the American Thyroid Association, 20 million Americans have a thyroid condition and as many as 60 percent don’t know it.
+It’s a common set of disorders that can cause an array of troubling symptoms, from significant weight loss or gain to hyperactivity or sluggishness to bulging eyes and excessive sweating.
+If you experience unexplained symptoms, you could have a thyroid disorder.
+According to the American Thyroid Association, 20 million Americans have a thyroid condition, and as many as 60% don’t know it.

 These disorders can go undiagnosed because other conditions, such as anxiety or depression, can cause the same symptoms.
 Thyroid disorders occur predominantly in women, but most can be managed successfully, says Bryant Wilson, M.D., a general surgeon at Piedmont Atlanta Hospital.